Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/example_config.md

 # Training Configuration

 This documentation explains how to configure arguments for the training process.
 Several pre-defined training examples using specific algorithms can be found in the `example_train/algorithm` directory.
-You can create a new training configuration based on these existing examples.
+These examples can serve as a reference for creating a new training configuration based on your requirements.

 GOPS use the `argparse` package to pass and parse arguments.
 These arguments will be passed to ```init_args() ``` function in `gops/utils/init_args.py` to create corresponding components such like samplers or algorithms.

 :::{important}
-Please note that some arguments are interdependent.
-Change them separately may cause errors or incorrect results. **Please read this documentation carefully  before making any change.**
+Please note that certain arguments are interdependent, and modifying them separately may result in errors or inaccurate results. **Please read this documentation carefully  before making any change.**
 :::